starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 If you should know anything about Cloud Foundry its that applications are run via a Droplet Execution Agent (DEA).
 This is a small process that runs on any server or hardware where you want to deploy applications.

-A DEA is like a next-generation process manager.
-You tell a DEA which application to run, it then fetches that application
+A DEA is like a process manager with an API.
+You tell a DEA which application to run, it validates that its server is capable of running the application, it fetches that application, and it starts the application.

-This tutorial is about configuring a DEA and telling it to run an application.
-If you can imagine the bigger picture

-NOTE, I am putting all folders within an initial self-contained folder so I can delete everything easily.

 {% highlight bash %}
 $ mkdir -p /tmp/deploying-to-a-cloudfoundry-dea